Qatar official says Netanyahu 'killed any hope' of hostage release with its strike in Doha on Hamas

 The operation has displaced tens of thousands of Palestinians from their homes and demolished hundreds of buildings across the northern West Bank.

 Hana reported from Wadi Gaza, Gaza Strip, and Shurafa reported from Deir al-Balah, Gaza Strip.
-Associated Press writers Farnoush Amiri at the United Nations, Julia Frankel in Jerusalem and Melanie Lidman in Tel Aviv, Israel, contributed to this report.
+Associated Press writers Farnoush Amiri at the United Nations, Jalal Bwaitel in Ramallah, West Bank, Julia Frankel in Jerusalem and Melanie Lidman in Tel Aviv, Israel, contributed to this report.